FarsetLabs/farsetlabs.github.io/community/ops_manual.md

 ---
 title: Operations Manual
 layout: default
-category : pages
+category: pages
-toc : False
+toc: False
-tags : []
+tags: []
+permalink: /community/ops_manual
 ---

 # {{ page.title }}
 Within the community of Farset Labs, there are four organisational roles.
 The relationship between these roles forms the core functionality of the hackerspace as a continuing entity.
 These roles are: